-The Foyer Accreditation and Fidelity Framework integrate a set of Foyer Tests, Core Features, and Advantaged Thinking philosophy, into three distinct modules.
-These modules draw from two decades of Foyer learning from the UK to define a set of offer areas, standards, and indicators, that have been tested and shaped to fit the Australian context.
-Since Foyer is an approach, not a ‘set model’, the accreditation process is designed to be flexible, exploring how a Foyer is expressed in the context of a service and its community.
-The framework is the only quality assurance scheme that combines a Foyer ethos and Advantaged Thinking lens to help services develop and benchmark performance.
+The Foyer Accreditation Framework integrates eight Quality Standard Areas drawn from two decades of Foyer learning from the UK that have been tested and shaped to fit the Australian context.
+Since Foyer is an approach, not a ‘set model’, the Accreditation process is designed to be flexible, exploring how a Foyer is expressed in the context of a service and its community.
+The eight Quality Standard Areas are underpinned by a focus on how the Foyer approach reflects the experiences of young people, including those from Aboriginal and Torres Strait Islander backgrounds, along with meeting expectations for recommended policies and procedures, and supporting evidence indicating strategies to evaluate and improve on impact.
+The Australian Foyer Foundation Accreditation framework is the only quality assurance approach that combines a Foyer ethos and Advantaged Thinking lens to help services develop and benchmark performance.

-The Foyer Foundation Accreditation and Fidelity Framework provide a quality assurance framework which enables your Foyer to demonstrate it invests in young people’s assets, talents and potential.
+The Foyer Foundation Accreditation Framework enables investment in young people’s assets, talents and potential.
 This framework is both a developmental tool for services to evaluate and strengthen Advantaged Thinking practice and a quality assurance system that can be a powerful resource for demonstrating impact and value to stakeholders.

-Completed over a 12 month period, the accreditation scheme is comprised of three phases.
+Completed over a 12 month period, Accreditation is comprised of the following key activities:

 - Workshop 1 – Explore Quality Standards, assessment methodology and evidence requirements